 - Stillwater, Minnesota

 - Edmonton, Alberta

-Formed from over 250 million pounds of hand placed icicles, this incredible attraction took between 8 and 10 weeks to put together.
+Formed from around 12,000 hand placed icicles, this incredible attraction took between 8 and 10 weeks to put together.
 The builders are constantly working against the elements to put this castle together, and you can certainly see how much work has gone into it.

 Tickets can be booked at the Ice Castle official website.

 Most of all, HAVE FUN!
 This is one of the coolest (haha) winter experiences in Alberta.

 Looking for more things to do in Winter in Alberta?
 Why not check these Winter posts out!